 Following on from her research on Frankenstein, and reflecting on the crossings of Melancholy and Solastalgia, Wagner has also been researching the artistic and political movement of Romanticism, as a cultural expression of revolt and revolution against the ideology of modern progress.
 In a society based on standardisation and commodified relationships, Romanticism represents the revolt of the repressed, channeled and distorted.

-On the occasion of her open studios Janaina has made some of her recent video work available to view until January:
+On the occasion of her open studios Janaina has made some of her recent video work available to view online:

 CURUPIRA E A MÁQUINA DO DESTINO